NonDairyNeutrino/Thesis/presentations/asa/asa2024.typ

 ]
 #pause

-- Numerical methods have been sequential to preserve causality
+- Numerical methods have been sequential to follow causality
 #pause

 - These methods haven't been able to benefit from parallelism